-Here is an example that shows how to use the Boolean datatype column in the WHERE clause.
+Here is an example to use Boolean datatype in the WHERE clause.
 It works well in MySQL, and this query is helpful for data science engineers.

 IN THIS PAGE